Frequently asked questions

 How do I sign up to volunteer?

 If you’re interested in group activities, you can read about our Social Clubs here.
 If volunteering one-to-one is up your street, find out more about our Love Your Neighbour project here.
 At the bottom of both pages you’ll find a short sign up form.
-Once you’ve filled it in, Rosa will be in touch to invite you along to one of our monthly induction evenings.
+Once you’ve filled it in, Elyssa will be in touch to invite you along to one of our monthly induction evenings.
 We'll have you meeting up with Miriam and Peter in no time!

 How do the inductions work?